 1 Dieldrin was analyzed but not detected above the laboratory MDL in 100 percent of HVS media samples.
+2 Limited mass, analyzed for only metals.

 Small Non-City Outfalls

 During the same three storm events where City outfall basin samples were collected, stormwater samples were collected from six smaller non-City outfall basins discharging from federal, Port, and private parcels to provide a "snapshot" of COC concentrations discharging to the SIB.
 Figure 3-13 presents the ROD COCs detected in stormwater samples from the non-City outfalls.
 Appendix C, Table 3-5 provide a complete data summary.
 The following subsections summarize the detected COCs in stormwater samples from the smaller non-City drainage basins that discharge to SIB Project Area.